Case studies: Litigation Consulting

 #1: Dissenting Shareholders in a Buyout – Litigation Consulting and Business Valuation Issues

-Summary of issue: Recently, Chris Hamilton Forensics was contacted to assist with the initial strategy discussion regarding a developing shareholder dispute.
+Summary of issue: Recently, Arxis Financial was contacted to assist with the initial strategy discussion regarding a developing shareholder dispute.
 At issue was how to negotiate the departure of three partners without going through the process of expensive litigation.

 The situation was that the majority of partners wanted the three partners to go.
 The three partners under the shareholder agreement had enough votes to block any formal move to force them out.
 Further, the written agreement clearly stated that the buy-in amount for each partner was $100 and the buy-out for each partner was $100.
 State law where the firm was located clearly stated that clients and cases were owned by partner- lawyers and not the firm.
 So, in addition to the $100, the departing partners could also take their clients with them.